andrelopes301/andrelopes301/README.md

 <br>

 <p align="left">
-  I'm a <strong>Software Engineer </strong> from Portugal, graduated at Coimbra Institute of Engineering
+  I'm a  from Portugal, graduated at Coimbra Institute of Engineering

+André Lopes, a Portuguese <strong>software engineer </strong> with a degree from Coimbra Institute of Engineering.
+Passionate about app development and problem-solving through code.
+Currently learning <strong>Outsystems</strong>, a low-code platform for quick custom app creation.
+Pursuing a <strong>Master in Informatics Engineering</strong> to deepen understanding of information systems and stay current with industry trends.
 </p>

 <hr>